bogdankosh/HistoryWeatherTestTask/README.md

 The app uses [Charts] framework for iOS.

 ### Usage:
-To launch the app there's no need to run `pod install`, required frameworks are already embedded in the project, simply run `HIstoryWeatherTestTask.xcworkspace`.
+To launch the app there's no need to run `pod install`, required frameworks are already embedded in the project, simply run `HistoryWeatherTestTask.xcworkspace`.

 [Charts]: <https://github.com/danielgindi/Charts>